 Once we had gathered all the necessary data a proposal for restoration works was created.
 Depending on the client’s requests, budget and the level of protection afforded the building, these solutions can vary in scope.
 With the Wuhan project a phased proposal was made due to the tight budget of the university.
-First they would address all the most urgent problems – damp, structural integrity and insulation – with a future plan to deal with the more cosmetic issues such as washing the exterior walls, repainting and replacing missing facade decorations, etc. Another approach would have been to list all the damaged areas with the solution for repair and allow the client to chose which works should go ahead.
+First they would address all the most urgent problems – damp, structural integrity and insulation – with a future plan to deal with the more cosmetic issues such as washing the exterior walls, repainting and replacing missing facade decorations, etc. There might be more than what meets the eye, things you may be missing and might get to know more from Central penn contracting services.
+Another approach would have been to list all the damaged areas with the solution for repair and allow the client to chose which works should go ahead.
 Since there is no specific protection associated with the buildings, ultimately the client can decide how much work they are willing to pay for.

 Things get tricky in this area when there is a lack of information or records on when and who previously worked on the building.
 As the original architect was an American, CHCC does not have access to all the original blueprints and other documentation.
 This is quite a sore point for people in this industry, as apparently once the ties between foreigners and Chinese broke down before WWII, many such records were taken out of the country, leaving the people here with no way of accessing them.
 One example of this with the Wuhan project is that we were unable to establish whether the red timber window frames had at one point already been replaced or not.
 This might not seem like a huge issue, but in building restoration these details make a difference.
 If the windows had already been replaced once and we are unable to find out the original material and colour of the frames (some of the surrounding buildings have grey cast iron frames) then it creates a dilemma as to what style we should restore the new windows to.
 Should they be red timber same as the most recent version, or do we go back to something that we aren’t 100% sure was there before?
 With limited records of the original building and sporadic, often damaging, repair and repaint work carried out over the years, these types of problems cropped up a lot with this project.
 The best you can do in a situation like that is give advice to the best of your expertise.